guardian/our-engineering-culture/README.md

 We believe that it’s our responsibility to upskill one another, sharing our knowledge, learnings and mistakes.

 _Behaviours_:
- - Individuals are entitled to pairing time for their development.
+ - Individuals are encouraged to pair for their development.
  - We make time for individual-learning & career development with personal development being our priority.
  - We write code for the most junior, not the most senior.
  - We actively share at all levels of users and stakeholders, whether it's our knowledge, work, planning or approach.